There’s no denying that delicate fabrics are more prone to getting burned and damaged when exposed to the direct heat of steam iron.

 ALSO READ: Dry Iron VS Steam Iron-Which is best?

-If none is the case, then unplug and cool your steam iron and empty the water tank.
-Clean the soleplate with a lint-free cloth and use it as a dry iron.
+Once you empty the water tank, clean the soleplate of iron with a lint-free cloth and use it as a dry iron over the clothes.

 Follow these simple steps to use your steam iron as a dry one: